aman-uta-kgp/index_replica_building/README.md

-# Index Replica Building: Comparative Study Using MIP and Two-Part Integer Programming
+# Index Replica Building: Comparative Study between single shot Mixed Integer Programming and a Two-Step Optimization Paradigm

 Welcome to our project on constructing index replicas using advanced optimization techniques!
 This repository explores the effectiveness of two distinct optimization models: Mixed-Integer Programming (MIP) and a Two-Part Integer Programming approach, applied to replicate financial indices with precision.